Liodeus/TheFlagIsNotHere.github.io/categories/ISITDTU CTF 2018 /Play with/README.md

 xortool -b basic_crypto
 ```

-We have a new picture :
+We get a new picture :

 ![](./img/3.png#center)

-On the picture is write "too low".
+As we can see on the picture, there is a hint "too low".
 Maybe the length of the picture is modified.
 So I use tweakpng to resize the picture :

 ![](./img/4.png#center)

-And we have a new picture !
-I open the picture with gimp and use the miror's effect :
+And we obtained another picture !
+I open it with gimp and use the miror's effect :

 ![](./img/5.png#center)